peaceroad/vsce-p7d-markdown-it-figure-with-p-caption/README.md

 ```md
 Figure.1 A caption.
 ```

-## Adjust image size by filename suffix
+## Adjusting image size by filename suffix

-Based on the string at the end of the image file name, adjust the width and height as follows.
+Based on the string at the end of the image file name, the image adjust the width and height as follows.

 ```plain
 ![A cat.](cat@2x.jpg) //400x300.